soewaiyanag/todo/README.md

 ## About this project

 This is the challenge from [frontendmentor.io](frontendmentor.io).
 You may ask everyone is building/ can build todo apps, this project is common.
-What so special about it?
+What is so special about it?
 No, it's different.
-I already done this challenge when I started learning javascript.
+I already did this challenge when I started learning javascript.
 With minimum features.
-But now after 3 months of learning more javascript and react, I dicided to recreate this challenge with more features like drag and drop.
+But now after 3 months of learning more javascript and react, I decided to recreate this challenge with more features like drag and drop.

 ## What I learned from this challenge